 We baptize people of all ages, and this includes teens, young adults, middle aged ones and senior citizens.
 You’re never too old to accept God’s welcome.
 The door is always open.

-If you are an adult seeking Baptism, Pastor Stephanie would love to meet with you to hear your story and help discern next steps in your spiritual journey.
+If you are an adult seeking Baptism, our pastor Kit would love to meet with you to hear your story and help discern next steps in your spiritual journey.

 When we baptize babies and young children, parents have a special role to play.
 Parents take on the baptismal promises on behalf of their child, promising to show their little one what it means to be a follower of Jesus during those formative years of childhood and adolescence.